To book Lewis Pugh please contact your JLA Agent.

 In swimming some of the toughest, coldest waters in the world, Lewis has gained a unique perspective on climate change, having witnessed retreating glaciers, decreasing sea ice, coral bleaching, severe droughts, the increasing presence of plastics, and the migration of animals to colder climates.
 As a result of these experiences, he is determined to raise awareness about the fragility of our environment and to encourage everyone to take action.
 His work in and out of the water has brought these issues to public and political attention.
-He has been key to realising the official protection of vulnerable oceans.
-He has negotiated Marine Protected Area status for over two million square kilometres of ocean, equivalent to the size of Western Europe, and aims to increase that to a third of the world’s oceans.
+He has played a key role in realising the official protection of vulnerable oceans.
+He has negotiated Marine Protected Area status for over two million square kilometres of ocean, equivalent to the size of Western Europe, and aims to increase that to a third of the world’s oceans by 2030.

-As a United Nations Patron of the Oceans, Lewis has shared a platform with high-profile politicians and campaigners to deliver first-hand accounts of what is happened in some of the world’s most fragile ecosystems and to push for government action and legislation to protect these regions.
+As a United Nations Patron of the Oceans, Lewis has shared a platform with high-profile politicians and campaigners to deliver first-hand accounts of what is happening in some of the world’s most fragile ecosystems and to push for government action and legislation to protect these regions.
 He has been named a Young Global Leader by the World Economic Forum and as one of National Geographic’s Adventurers of the Year.

 © Copyright 2022 JLA.
 All rights reserved.